MehrdadDastouri/MehrdadDastouri.github.io/_posts/2025-11-06-beta-normalizing-constant.md

 math: true
 ---

-A few days ago, I worked through the mean and variance of the Beta distribution.
-While doing that, I kept wondering about that normalizing constant $\frac{1}{B(a,b)}$ – where does it actually come from?
-Why does it guarantee that the Beta pdf integrates to 1?
+The Beta distribution has this normalizing constant $\frac{1}{B(a,b)}$ at the front.
+I was curious about where it comes from and why it's needed.

 ## The Beta Distribution

-Recall that the Beta distribution has the form:
+The Beta distribution is:

 $$
 \text{Beta}(x \mid a, b) = \frac{1}{B(a,b)} x^{a-1}(1-x)^{b-1}